WHAT TO EXPECT: Severe Storm Potential Monday

 You can track heavy storms with WHNT.com’s Interactive Radar or swipe over to the radar feature on Live Alert 19.

-You can also check back with us here on WHNT.com and follow us on social media (Twitter and Facebook in particular) for updates.
+You can also check back with us here on WHNT.com and follow us on social media (Twitter and Facebook in particular) for updates like this:

 -Jason